 In a study titled "Impact of Three Interior Color Schemes on Worker Mood and Performance Relative to Individual Environmental Sensitivity"1997, researchers at The University of Texas, Austin, found that in alignment with psychology studies from way back into the 1950s hold up and that, at least in the United States, red elicits excitement and blue and green produces more calm, tender feelings.
-(Thus my use of blue-green in my images and color palette.
+I my use of blue-green in my images and color palette.
 I want you to feel relaxed and calm, like you are in that Corona commercial with the wind blowing over the beer bottle at the beach.
 Blue-green, right?
 Also, physiologically, green provides less strain on the eye and blue is said to decrease blood pressure.

 One approach you can use to determine your color palette is to think about the feelings you want your customers to have when they interact with your brand.
 Do you want them to feel youthful and excited, maybe a bright red is your color.
 Or, should they feel inspired, warm, and optimistic, maybe a big yellow hug from your brand is what they need.

-Your color palette is very important, because although the impact of color on marketing is rather inconclusive, consistent and good use of color can increase brand recognition by 80%.
+Your color palette is very important, because although the impact of color on marketing is rather inconclusive, it is said that color can increase brand recognition by 80%.
 And again, like Kandinsky said, it's powerful.
 (Did you know that ancient Egyptians used to bath in color to heal ailments, I mean, they built the pyramids so...)